zimfv/rat/README.md

 | 3 | East Forests | Agriculture | Rural | col_3 | 278.025187 |
 | 4 | East Forests | Agriculture | Rural | col_4 | 29.897229 |

-But __Family__ column doess not look beautiful.
+But __Family__ column does not look beautiful.
 So let do some not difficult actions:

 ```python
 df_alot = df_alot.merge(cols_family_strong, how='left', left_on='Family', right_index=True)